-- B. If 100 percent of the commitment has not been received by the close of the fiscal year, then the state will no longer qualify for membership benefits (including voting rights) until the commitment has been fully met. - C. Payments made in excess of Commitment will not be carried forward as positive balances for future fiscal years. - D. If 50 percent or more of a state's commitment for the current fiscal year has not been received by January 1, then the weighted vote penalty will be applied for any weighted votes which may occur at that or any subsequent meeting, and the state state will lose one board seat.
+- C. Payments made in excess of Commitment will not be carried forward as positive balances for future fiscal years. - D. If 50 percent or more of a state's commitment for the current fiscal year has not been received by January 1, then the weighted vote penalty will be applied for any weighted votes which may occur at that or any subsequent meeting, and the state will lose one board seat.